-Students who plan to observe a religious holiday which may conflict with a class time, should notify me as soon as possible (preferably within the first week of the semester), so we can make appropriate arrangements.
+Students who plan to observe a religious holiday which may conflict with a class time, should notify me as soon as possible (preferably within the first week of the semester), so that we can make appropriate arrangements.

 Mathematics Department student resource page.
-The Mathematics Department undergraduate information page is a good page to bookmark.
-It has links to the Math Help Center, the OU MathClub blog, and has information about obtaining a math minor or major.
+The Undergraduate Information page on the Mathematics Department server is a good resource.
+It has links to the Math Center, the OU MathClub blog, and has information about obtaining a Mathematics minor or major.

-The Math Help Center.
-The Mathematics Help Center (PHSC 425A) is open every weekday from at least 9:30 - 5:30.
-It is staffed by mathematics graduate students who can help with your Calculus I questions.
+The Math Center.
+The Math Center (PHSC 209) is open MTWR 9:30-5:30 and F 9:30-3:30.
+It is staffed by mathematics graduate students who can help with your Math 1914 questions.
 You should definitely take advantage of this terrific resource!